gwild37/Craigslist-for-dogs/README.md

 ### Craigslist but for Dogs

-> Project idea: We provide a free service where users must upload a minimum 4 GB image of their dogs.
+> Project idea: We provide a free service where users must upload a minimum 11,477 by 7,965 image of their dogs.

 #### License
 > GPL v3